ebensing/gh-benchmarks/README.md

   cloneUrl : "git@github.com:LearnBoost/mongoose.git",
   // This is the branch or tag name that the job should watch for ref : "master",
+  // run benchmarks on pull requests? (true to enabled, false to disable) watchPullRequests : true,
   // tags to run these tests on
   tags : [ "3.6.15", "3.6.14" ],
   // These are the commands to run before the tasks run